The old truth that Calvin preached, that Augustine preached, that Paul

 hardihood to make that assertion, when they

 consider that the holiest of men have been believersv in them.
-I ask the man who dares to say that
+I ask the man

 Calvinism is a licentious religion, what he thinks of